JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 produce to be redrawn.
 This is called a _recomposition_.

 In your application, the only place where the state is changed is in the click event of the button.
 The `onClick` event handler flips the value of the `showContent` property.
-As a result, the image gets shown or hidden because the parent `AnimatedVisibility` composable observes `showContent`.
+As a result, the image gets shown or hidden along with a `Greeting().greet()` call because the parent `AnimatedVisibility` composable observes `showContent`.

 ## Launching UI on different platforms